Eastmanmd/DECONVersation/README.md

 ## Tutorials

 - [DECONVersation on bulk RNA-seq using Geneformer](tutorials/extracting_embeddings_from_bulk.ipynb): How to extract embeddings (using geneformer)and run DECONVersation on bulk using a single cell reference.
-- [DECONVersation of pseudobulk using Geneformer](tutorials/extracting_embeddings_from_pseudobulk.ipynb): Validate deconvolution using pseudobulk data
+- [DECONVersation on pseudobulk using Geneformer](tutorials/extracting_embeddings_from_pseudobulk.ipynb): Validate deconvolution using pseudobulk data

 ---